Batch Ingest

 ---|---|---|---|

-table | No | The Hydrolix table where the data should be stored.
+table | No | The Hydrolix table which stores the data.
 The format is <project_name>.<table_name> .. | myproject.mytable |

 type | No | Only accepts the value batch . | batch |

-transform | No | The name of a registered transform that is compatible with the data to be ingested. | mytransform |
+transform | No | The name of a registered transform that's compatible with the data to be ingested. | mytransform |

 settings.bucket_name | No | The name of the cloud storage bucket that contains the source files. | mybucket |